PrestaShop/docs/themes/_index.md

 The default PrestaShop install offers the neutral "Classic theme", enabling sellers to quickly and freely start their activity, whatever their business line.

-More than 3000 themes are available at the [PrestaShop Addons marketplace](https://addons.prestashop.com/).
-They were created either by members of the PrestaShop community or the PrestaTeam, and are sold at reasonable prices – some are even free.
+Several marketplaces are availables to buy prestashop themes.

-As a graphic designer/web developer, you too can put your themes up for sale on the PrestaShop Addons marketplace, and earn up to 70% of the selling price.
+As a graphic designer/web developer, you too can put your themes up for sale on marketplaces.

 {{% children %}}